 - Protected community trade mark holder from pan-European infringement by a number of entities.

-- Defended start-up health drinks company against allegations of passing off.
+- Defended a start-up health drinks company against allegations of passing off.
 We asserted our client’s mark differentiated from the claimants.
 In addition, we showed the claimant had little goodwill in the mark, therefore no damage had been caused.